 Thank you for visiting my website!
-I’m a recorder player, vocalist, improviser, facilitator and researcher based in London, UK.
+I’m a musician and researcher based in London, UK.
+My work focusses on improvisation, community music-making, health/healing justice, and creative and participatory ways of doing research.

 You can follow me on instagram @fictionalfatima to keep updated with performances, and listen to my music on most streaming platforms.